Guides

 import { useGetList } from '@ginjou/vue'

-const { records, isFetching } = useGetList({
+const { records, isFetching, data } = useGetList({

 resource: 'products',